fullendmaestro/assist-ai/README.md

    POSTGRES_URL=your-postgres-database-url
    ```

    > Note: Follow the following steps to get access to your vercel related environment variables.
+Also you must first create a vercel project with this project as a repository.
+Then create a vercel blob storage and postgress database.
+Then connect the both of the storage the project.
+Then follow the following steps:

    1. Install Vercel CLI: `npm i -g vercel`
    2. Link local instance with Vercel and GitHub accounts (creates `.vercel` directory): `vercel link`